HVAC & Mechanical Engineer Insurance: PI & Liability Cover

 This specialist insurance is coverage designed for professionals who provide technical services, advice, or design for building systems.
 While Professional Indemnity (PI) is the core policy, this cover is often referred to simply as "HVAC Insurance" and typically includes essential policies like Public Liability.

-It is essential for sole traders, partnerships, and incorporated engineering firms working on commercial, industrial, or high-end residential projects across Australia.
+It's essential for sole traders, partnerships, and incorporated engineering firms working on commercial, industrial, or high-end residential projects across Australia.

 Covered Disciplines